mak448a/Qtcord/CONTRIBUTING.md

 To edit the user interface, use Qt designer and put the UI files under `src/ui`.
 To apply the UI, run `src/regenerate.py`.

+GitHub actions will build and release automatically when a tag is created.

 ## Packaging
+Build scripts are in `helper_scripts/` and `.github/`.

-If you want to package for Linux, take a look at https://github.com/flathub/io.github.mak448a.QTCord.
+- If you want to package for Linux, take a look at `linux.spec`, `ci.yml`, and [Qtcord's Flathub manifest](https://github.com/flathub/io.github.mak448a.QTCord).
-If you want to package for Windows, run package_windows.py.
+- If you want to package for Windows, run package_windows.py.
-If you want to package for macOS, run package_macos.py.
+- If you want to package for macOS, run package_macos.py.